 This kind of breakfast can be classified as High Energy Density.
 Now, don’t get me wrong.
 For a skinny guy with low bodyfat and good metabolism, focused on gaining muscle mass, the last concerning thing is how healthy the foods are.
 Is true that even so I still recommend the healthy choices (Low Energy Density), but in some cases is more important to be on a caloric surplus.
-It’s extremely easy to exceed with intake calories by eating these kind of foods and for someone who needs an extra 1000 kcal/day it is recommended.
-Muscle mass is not only built with proteins, carbs and fats come in role as well.
+It’s extremely easy to exceed with intake calories by eating these kind of foods and for someone who needs an extra 1000 kcal/day, it is recommended.
+Muscle mass is not only built with proteins, carbs and fats come in the role as well.

 You must read these two articles to understand more about what I say here:

 To simplify things a bit, I designed the following chart for you:

 Apply the principle for lunch and dinner too.
 Snacks like chocolate, chips, soda, Nutella chocolate cream, cookies are usually for skinny or muscular guys only.